 Inkayni Peru Tours

-Inkayni Peru Tours are a fantastic local operator based in Cusco, Peru.
+This tour is operated by Inkayni Peru Tours, a fantastic local operator based in Cusco, Peru.
 The company is run by Edgar, Alex, and Percy, spiritual brothers and natives of the town of Chinchero in the Sacred Valley.
 Together they are united by their ambition of offering personalised services of great quality, aiming to make every experience unique and unforgettable.
 With Inkayni Peru Tours you can expect a professional tour to the highest standard!